| Space Cable |

 the inspirations for the space cable.
 The space elevator has to support

-its own weight over a length of 22,000 miles, which is beyond the
+its own weight over a length of 36,000 km, which is beyond the

 capability of materials known today.
 Kevlar® is a Dupont